-This led to over 150 companies being approached, to include highly relevant manufacturers throughout the southern half of the UK, and a more generic hunt within a 50 mile radius of their head office.
+This led to over 150 companies being approached, to include highly relevant manufacturers throughout the southern half of the UK, and a more generic hunt within a 50-mile radius of their head office.

 From these, six candidates were shortlisted for Collingwood to assess, with three put forward for interview.
-Upon holding a second meeting with the Managing Director, an offer was made with Collingwood managing the offer and resignation stage until commencement of employment.
+Upon holding a second meeting with the Managing Director, an offer was made with Collingwood managing the offer and resignation stage until the commencement of employment.